alicedev94/quickly-notify/README.md

 # Why
-Quickly Notify is an agile and user-friendly service that allows developers to send push notifications and emails efficiently.
-Designed to simplify communication with users, Quickly Notify ensures quick integration and reliable delivery of notifications and emails.
+Quickly Notify is an agile and user-friendly service that allows developers to send emails efficiently.
+Designed to simplify communication with users, Quickly Notify ensures quick integration and reliable delivery of emails.

 # .env (create this file).
 ```